dustinpfister/blog_posts/_posts/threejs-math-utils.md

 I have wrote a [blog post on this subject of wrapping Vectors and primatives](/2022/09/02/threejs-vector3-wrap/) in which I was able to find a decent wrap method, and I also made [one of my threejs project examples that is a wrap module](/2022/09/09/threejs-examples-wrap-module/) in which I am building on top of this kind of thing.
 Also with some of these examples I am using a wrap method that I came up with when working on those source code examples.

 ### Source code example in this post are on Github

 The source code examples that I am writing about in this post [are up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-math-utils).
-This is also where I am parking the source code examples for all y other various posts on threejs.
+This is also where I am parking the source code examples for all [my other various posts on threejs](/categories/three-js/).

 ### Version Numbers matter